maurice-herwig/wofa/README.md

 # WoFA
 Weight of finite automata (WoFA) is a project to determine the weight of a regular language represented by a finite automaton.
-Besides the weight of a language, a measure of how far 2 regular languages are from each other can be determined by determining the weight of the symetric difference.
+Besides the weight of a language, a measure of how far 2 regular languages are from each other can be determined by determining the weight of the symmetric difference.

 ## Installation